tylerbmcsilva/cs325_group_project/README.md

 50 5608 7103
 ```

 Each time you run the algorithm, there is a hard cutoff time of 3 minutes unless otherwise noted.
+If the algorithm gets cut off at 3 minutes, the best tour it has found so far will be printed to the `.tour` file

 To run with a 3-minute time limit:
 ```python tsp-2-opt.py test-file.txt```